rszewczyk/react-brush/README.md

 />
 ```

-The `brushedArea` prop can alternatively be a render callback that will be passed a single object parameter with the shape `{ brush, container }`.
+The `brushedArea` prop can alternatively be a render callback that will be passed a single object parameter with the shape `{ brush: Object, container: Object }`.
 The `brush` property is an object of the same type as that passed to the brush callbacks.
-The `container` property is an object with the shape `{ top, bottom, left, right }` describing the position of the `ReactBrush` container in the document.
+The `container` property is an object with the shape `{ top: number, bottom: number, left: number, right: number }` describing the position of the `ReactBrush` container in the document.

 ```jsx
 <ReactBrush